 If you are a CP Scholar, you can meet with any advisor in our office to fulfill this requirement.

-Option # 2: Attend a workshop to learn about important resources and meet with a group of awesome advisors:
+Option # 3: Attend a virtual workshop to learn about important resources and meet with a group of awesome advisors:

 Disqualified Students on an Academic Success Contract

-You will be placed on an Academic Success Contract that will be emailed to you during the first week of Spring quarter.
-You will be required to Schedule an Appointment with Kim Marsalek or Katie Jennings to review your contract and discuss success strategies for your upcoming quarter.
+The College of Engineering will review your appeal and, if approved, you will be placed on an Academic Success Contract You will be required to Schedule an Appointment with Kim Marsalek or Katie Jennings to review your contract and discuss success strategies for your upcoming quarter.

-If you were on an Academic Success Contract during Winter 2024 and did not meet the contract requirements you will be emailed a link on Friday, March 29th to make an appeal by Tuesday, April 2nd at 12:00 p.m. (noon), which you are recommended to complete.
+If you were on an Academic Success Contract during Spring 2024 and did not meet the contract requirements you will be emailed a link on Friday, June 21st to make an appeal by Wednesday, June 26th at 5:00 p.m., which you are recommended to complete.

 Step 3: Reflection on Previous Quarters